 In 1953, Coppi won the World Championships aboard a Bianchi that had an integrated headset — an innovation many decades ahead of its time.
 The only racer in history with more impressive palmarès than Coppi is The Cannibal himself, Eddy Merckx.
 Had it not been for the interruption of WWII, Coppi may well have even superseded the historic achievements of Merckx.

 Were the destruction of the Bianchi manufacturing facility during WWII not tragic enough, tragedy struck the company on multiple fronts during the 1940s and 1950s.
-Edoardo died in a tragic car accident in the city of Varese in 1946.
+Edoardo died after a horrible car accident in the city of Varese in 1946.
 Fausto Coppi’s beloved younger brother, Serse, died in a sprint finish at the 1951 Giro del Piemonte.
-Then Fausto contracted malaria that was initially misdiagnosed as a bronchial infection after riding in an exhibition event in Burkina Faso, Africa and died in January 1960 at the young age of 40.
+Then Fausto contracted malaria that was initially misdiagnosed as a bronchial infection after riding in an exhibition event in Burkina Faso, Africa and he also died in January 1960 at the young age of 40.

 Leadership in Bianchi passed to Edoardo’s son, Giuseppe, and his restructuring of the company nearly brought it to its knees.
 After the Italian government paid its post-war financial debts to Bianchi, the company survived the 1950s relatively intact only to cease production of its automobiles and motorcycles in the 1960s to become a dedicated bicycle manufacturer once again.